shaunharker/DSGRN/software/DSGRN-Database/README.md

 Date: 2015-08-28

-This program constructs signature databases for DSGRN (Dynamic Signatures for Genetric Regulatory Networks) that provide dynamical summaries over all parameters.
+This program constructs signature databases for DSGRN (Dynamic Signatures for Genetic Regulatory Networks) that provide dynamical summaries over all parameters.